Imagining your retirement can be exciting, but for many, building your nest egg can also be overwhelming.

 Ideal For: Many small business owners don’t employ enough people to justify the cost of a full 401k, so a SEP IRA is a great benefit to offer in a small business setting due to its minimal administration costs.

 6. SIMPLE IRA

 SIMPLE IRAs (Savings Incentive Match Plan for Employees) are another option available to small business owners.
 These were created as a solution for small employers who do not currently sponsor a retirement plan, are relatively easy to establish, and available to any small business with fewer than 100 employees.
 It is important to remember that the employer cannot have any other retirement plan if they are setting up a SIMPLE IRA.

 Similar to an employer-sponsored 401k, SIMPLE IRAs allow employees to contribute to the plan via salary deferrals.

-Employers are required to contribute each year a matching contribution up to 3% of compensation or 2% non-elective contribution for each eligible employee, based on a maximum eligible compensation amount of $290,000 in 2021.
+Employers are generally required to contribute each year a matching contribution up to 3% of compensation or 2% non-elective contribution for each eligible employee, based on a maximum eligible compensation amount of $330,000 in 2023.

 Eligible employees include those who earned at least $5,000 in compensation during any 2 years before the current calendar year and expect to receive at least $5,000 during the current calendar year.
 Early withdrawal from retirement accounts should be carefully considered with a financial planner as special penalties can apply to SIMPLE IRAs.